cakephp/docs/en/core-libraries/collections.rst

 .. warning::

-    When appending from different sources you can expect some keys from both collections to be the same, for example wehn appending two simple arrays.
+    When appending from different sources you can expect some keys from both collections to be the same, for example when appending two simple arrays.
     This can present a problem when converting a collection to an array using ``toArray``.
-If you do not want values from one collection to override others in the previous one based on ther key, make sure that you call ``toArray(false)`` in order to drop the keys and preserve all values.
+If you do not want values from one collection to override others in the previous one based on their key, make sure that you call ``toArray(false)`` in order to drop the keys and preserve all values.

 Optimizing collections